cernak/cernak/README.md

-I’m currently working on Full-Stack Engineer Pro Career Path and this was created for a course on Codecademy<br>
+I’m currently working on a Full-Stack Engineer career path on Codecademy and this repo was created for the course.<br>

 [My Codecademy Profile](https://codecademy.com/profiles/cernak)